 The only movie to rival it in my personal movie rerun history was Girls Just Want to Have Fun.

 I’ve seen Dirty Dancing at least 20 times, and the last dance scene when Johnny takes baby from the corner to do the lift at least 100.

-On our Dirty Dancing tour of Lake Lure in North Carolina, we were told it was a low budget film.
+On our Dirty Dancing tour of Lake Lure and Chimney Rock in North Carolina, we were told it was a low budget film.
 Many scenes of the movie were shot on location at Lake Lure, even though the movie was set in the Catskills.

 They filmed all the staff quarters just behind where the festival was held and there is contention as to whether the lake lift scene was filmed in this beautiful North Carolina lake or somewhere in Virginia.

 We do know Jennifer Grey and Patrick Swayze practiced in the waters of Firefly Cove on Lake Lure anyway.
 And they stayed in the Lake Lure Inn – their rooms heavy in demand for this festival.

 They never expected the movie to do so well.
 But it became an icon.
 As was evident by the 4,000 people celebrating 30 years later!